 Please note also that while the Discipline of English at NUI Galway offers a wide selection of modules to visiting students, with a sufficient number of seminar- and lecture-based modules available to accommodate all visiting students, seminar-based modules are delivered to small groups of students, so that numbers are limited, and demand sometimes exceeds supply.
 For this reason we wish to remind coordinators and visiting students that entry to seminar-based modules can never be guaranteed, and that in any case visiting students may only register for one seminar course per semester.
 Such restrictions will not apply in the case of lecture-based modules.

 IMPORTANT UPDATE RE.
-ACADEMIC YEAR 2020/21: Regrettably, the Discipline of English is unable to offer ANY seminar modules to visiting students in Semester 1.
-Given the uncertainty about teaching modes of delivery in Semester 2, and the possibility that teaching may once again be predominantly online, it seems likely that once again only lecture courses can be offered in this subject area for the second semester.
+ACADEMIC YEAR 2020/21: Regrettably, the Discipline of English is unable to offer ANY seminar modules to visiting students in 2020/21.
+Since all teaching is online, only lecture courses can be offered in this subject area in this academic year.

 Erasmus & NUI Galway calendar